Benny0323/BS-Diff/README.md

 * NVIDIA GPU (memory>=5G) + CUDA cuDNN

 ### Download the dataset
 Now, we only provide three paired images with CXRs and soft-tissues.
-Soon, we will make them available to the public.
-They are located at
+Soon, we will make them available to the public after data usage permission.
+Theree paired images are located at
 ```
-├─ Stage1
-│    ├─ BS
+├─ BS
-│    │    ├─ 0.png
+│    ├─ 0.png
-│    │    ├─ 1.png
+│    ├─ 1.png
-│    │    └─ 2.png
+│    └─ 2.png
-│    ├─ CXR
+├─ CXR
-│    │    ├─ 0.png
+│    ├─ 0.png
-│    │    ├─ 1.png
+│    ├─ 1.png
-│    │    └─ 2.png
+│    └─ 2.png
 ```
 ## Getting started to evaluate
 ### Install dependencies